 How does tax year end differ if you’re self-employed?

-If you are self-employed, you’ll need to file an online Self Assessment tax return and pay any tax you owe by 31 January.
-You can claim tax relief on money you put into a private pension –20% of any income you have paid 40% tax on, and 25% of any income you have paid 45% tax on.
+If you are self-employed, you’ll need to file an online Self Assessment tax return and pay any tax you owe by 31 January the following tax year.
+You can claim tax relief on money you put into a private pension: 20% of any income you have paid 40% tax on, and 25% of any income you have paid 45% tax on.
+Working out your tax liability when you're self-employed can be difficult, and you may wish to take advice.

 You’re still entitled to the £20,000 annual ISA allowance.